Mukulguptaiit/node-based-image-processor/README.md

-Here is your full README.md content in Markdown format, ready to paste:

 # 🧠 Node-Based Image Processing Interface

 A modular, visual C++ application that allows users to manipulate images through a flexible **node editor**.
 Built using OpenGL and ImGui, this tool supports real-time image transformations such as blur, brightness adjustment, edge detection, noise generation, and more.